arjunkalburgi/Conversations-with-Wikipedia/README.md

 Work still needs to be done to improve the text summarization and the overall conversational flow.

+### Research Paper
+The research paper to go with the project will be linked here once completed.

 ### Build instructions
 ```
 python setup.py